matushorvath/vm8086/docs/notes.md

 - Optimize physical address calculation (calc_seg_off_addr_*), it's very heavy and used a lot.
 It's mostly heavy to handle corner cases (integer overflows).

+- All the generated tables should be changed to avoid multiplying the input number by N

 TODO
 ====